apache/apisix-website/website/docs/general/contributor-guide.md

 4. Fill in necessary information according to the template.

-5. Choose proper label(s) after opening the issue.

-6. Engage in the discussions in the issue and provide more information if necessary.
+5. Engage in the discussions in the issue and provide more information if necessary.

 ## Choosing an Issue to Work On

 You can also contribute by fixing one of the [open issues](https://github.com/apache/apisix/issues).

-1. Once you have chosen an issue to work on or [opened a new issue](#submitting-an-issue), indicate that you would like to work on it by adding a comment.
+1. Once you have chosen an issue to work on or [opened a new issue](#submitting-an-issue), please comment on the issue and ask a [Committer or PMC](/team) to assign it to you.

 2. Please check to see if the issue is already being worked on and indicate when you will be able to complete it.

-3. Connect with a [mentor](/team) for providing feedback on your issue and reviewing your PR.
+3. Connect with a [Committer or PMC](/team) for providing feedback on your issue and reviewing your PR.

 ### Good First Issues